 Facial exercises are a hot beauty trend that

-Face exercises are effective for adults of all ages, men or women, and only takes around 5 minutes every morning.
-All you have to do is follow an exercise regimen which covers your problem areas—however, before we get to that, we have to first break down all the evidence for all your naysayers out there.
+Face exercises are effective for adults of all ages, men or women, and only takes about 5 minutes out of your day.
+All you have to do is follow an exercise regimen that covers your problem areas—however, before we get to that, we have to first break down all the evidence for all you disbelievers out there.

-You should consider the many benefits of face exercises when deciding whether or not to incorporate it into your daily routine.
+You should consider the many benefits of face exercises when deciding whether or not to incorporate them into your daily routine.

 The benefits of face slimming exercises include: